LordPatate/fiery-tales/chapters/06-combat/english.md

 # Advanced combat

 For those who like it complicated.
-These tools are meant to enrich or ease combat design.
+These tools are meant to enrich or ease combat design for the GM.

 ## Levels